keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Antagonists/Maximus.md

 ## Lore of Maximus.
 ---
 ##### 4.17.1368
-Maximus earned his notoriety during the Battle of Aurora's Keep
+Maximus earned his notoriety during the Battle of Aurora's Keep, a devastating battle for Asyria after